houjer23/Senior-Seminar/README.md

 # Senior-Seminar
 A program that sets up the sessions for individual students according to their choice.
-It might not match the exact choice from the student because of the some limitations.
+It tries its best to optimize and limit the amount of conflicts for students to attend their desired sessions.